openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/cpu-device/performance-hint-and-thread-scheduling.rst

 For details on multi-stream execution check the :doc:`optimization guide <../../optimize-inference/optimizing-throughput/advanced_throughput_options>`.

-.. _Inference_threads_wait_actively:
+..
+Composability_of_different_threading_runtimes:

-Inference threads wait actively
-###############################
+Composability of different threading runtimes
+#############################################

-OpenVINO is by default built with `oneTBB <https://github.com/oneapi-src/oneTBB/>`__ threading library, oneTBB has a feature worker_wait like `OpenMP <https://www.openmp.org/>`__ `busy-wait <https://gcc.gnu.org/onlinedocs/libgomp/GOMP_005fSPINCOUNT.html>`__ which makes OpenVINO inference threads wait actively for 1ms after task done.
+OpenVINO is by default built with `oneTBB <https://github.com/oneapi-src/oneTBB/>`__ threading library, oneTBB has a feature worker_wait like `OpenMP <https://www.openmp.org/>`__ `busy-wait <https://gcc.gnu.org/onlinedocs/libgomp/GOMP_005fSPINCOUNT.html>`__ which makes OpenVINO inference threads wait actively for a while after task done.
 The intention is to avoid CPU inactive in the tranaction time between tasks of inference.

-If the postprocessing uses another threading library, for example OpenMP, OpenVINO inference will occupy CPU cores for addtional 1ms after inference done.
+In the pipeline that runs OpenVINO inferences on CPU interleaved with some other application logic executed sequentially.
+If two parts use different threading runtimes, for example, OpenVINO inferences use oneTBB while other application logic uses OpenMP, both will occupy CPU cores for addtional time after task done.
-This introduces unecessary overhead.
-In this case, it is recommended to use oneTBB for the threading in postprocessing.
-On hyper-threading machines, limiting the CPU core number used by postprocessing will also help since OpenVINO inference by default (latency hint) uses half of CPU cores on hyper-threading machines.
+This may introduce unecessary overhead.

+*Recommend solutions*
+- Most effective way is to use oneTBB for all computations made in pipeline.
+- Rebuild OpenVINO with OpenMP and other application logic uses OpenMP as well.
+- Limit number of threads of OpenVINO and other parts to let OS do better scheduling.
+- Set environment variable `OMP_WAIT_POLICY <https://gcc.gnu.org/onlinedocs/libgomp/OMP_005fWAIT_005fPOLICY.html>`__ to PASSIVE which will disable OpenMP `busy-wait <https://gcc.gnu.org/onlinedocs/libgomp/GOMP_005fSPINCOUNT.html>`__